openshift-pipelines/pipeline-service/gitops/credentials/kubeconfig/README.md

 This directory and sub-directories' purpose is to contain the kubeconfig files used for registering the clusters to Argo CD.

+The name of the kubeconfig file must match the name of the cluster configuration directory.
+E.g. if the configuration directory is `environment/compute/some/path/my-cluster`, then the kubeconfig should be `credentials/kubeconfig/compute/my-cluster.yaml`.

 ---
 **_NOTES:_**